The Lamb’s Victory: Spectacle or Repair?

 But I now arraign you and set my accusations before you.

 Psalm 139 links God's creation of his creatures to an intimacy in life that unifies and supports recoveries of wholeness.
 By contrasts, algorithms fragment wholes by Boolean distinctions--yes/no logic gates that override complexity, contradiction, and mystery-- invidiously fracturing and reshaping data shreds from the past that deadens and reduces patterns into designer-determined types that are shadows, recapitulating or resurrecting of no one ever: Psalm 115, these are "idols… they have eyes but do not see."
-AI systems anihilate uniqueness by generalizing personhood into type and taxonomy: likeness without presence.
+AI systems annihilate uniqueness by generalizing personhood into type and taxonomy: likeness without presence.
 Algorithms regurgitate "intelligence" stripped of context: chordate soul and kinesthesis, moral trajectory, and covenantal obligation.

 Psalm 139 affirms a God who knits—a God whose knowledge is bodily, intimate, and teleological.
 By contrast, algorithmic systems dissect what was woven, recombining shreds into typologies of unbeing.
 Their outputs resemble no one living, no one forgiven, and no one loved.
 They resurrect nothing.
 They parody the virtue of recollection in a substrate of silicon.
 But divine knowledge recalls for healing.
 Iconoclasm begins by disowning simulated knowing and reclaiming perception as covenantal attentiveness to the flesh and soul of the neighbor.